Explore this Section

 You can find out about local primary, secondary and special needs schools by accessing the official database, which provides information on Ofsted reports and school performance.

 Maternity and Paternity Support

 If you need to take time out of your studies for Maternity or Paternity leave, there are processes in place for this at Keele.

 If you require a short term period of leave, you can talk to your school about the possibility of arranging this.

 For longer term periods of leave there is a Leave of Absence process, which is usually for a semester or a whole academic year.
-If you would like to discuss your options please contact a member of the Student Welfare Team.
+If you would like to discuss your options please contact the Student Support Team.

-Read about Kym's experience of being a student parent here.
+Find out about the experience of April, a student parent, here.